mperzl/ganglia-mod_intel/README.md

 # ganglia-mod_intel: Ganglia Monitor daemon module intel

-This gmond module provides additional useful Intel metrics.
+This gmond module provides additional useful Intel metrics which should make it easier to integrate Linux Intel systems with IBM Power systems (where the metrics originated from).
 **License:** BSD 3-Clause "New" or "Revised" License

 The following additional metrics are provided for Linux on Intel: